People Want This Politician To Resign After He Said Southern Europeans Spend On Booze And Women

 Being the Eurogroup’s president isn’t the only job Dijsselbloem could lose in the coming days.

 The whole incident caps a bad 10 days for Dijsselbloem.
 In last week’s Dutch elections, his Labour party collapsed to nine seats from the 38 it held five years ago.
-The poor result means that Dijsselbloem and Labour, who are currently the junior coalition partner in the Netherlands, are unlikely to be in government much longer.
+The poor result means that Dijsselbloem and Labour, currently the junior coalition partner in the Netherlands, are unlikely to be in government much longer.

 Report an Issue